Reed-CompBio/spras/docs/contributing.rst

 Contributors may help review pull requests from other contributors.
 Part of the review process includes running the updated code locally.
-This requires checking out a branch from the other contributor’s fork.
+This requires checking out a branch from the other contributor's fork.

-We’ll use pull request
+We'll use pull request
 `170 <https://github.com/Reed-CompBio/spras/pull/170>`__ as an example
 from the ``ntalluri`` fork with branch ``implement-eval``.
 First, you need to add the ``ntalluri`` fork as a git remote from the command line